BinodSubedi178/cartSite/README.md

-This is a small project that is not functional but is essential to demonstrate the learning to the practical world.
+This is a small project that is not functional but is essential to demonstrate the learning onto the practical world.

 These are the learning outcomes that have been implemented to make this website: